tomdale/tomdale.net/posts/2017/adventures-in-microbenchmarking/adventures-in-microbenchmarking.md

 a stern lecture about the dangers of relying on microbenchmarks to determine the relative performance of two implementations.

-While microbenchmarks might be a fine place to start your optimizaiton efforts, you should *always* validate the results against both your own understanding and benchmarks that test the application as a whole.
+While microbenchmarks might be a fine place to start your optimization efforts, you should *always* validate the results against both your own understanding and benchmarks that test the application as a whole.